llawlor/android-auto-gpt/README.md

 To enable debug logging:
 1. Open Android Studio
-2. View logs in Logcat with tag "AutoVoiceAssistant"
+2. View logs in Logcat with tag "AutoChat"

 ## Development